Azure/azure-sdk/docs/android/implementation.md

 {% include_relative approved_dependencies.md %}

-{% include requirement/MUSTNOT id="android-dependencies-introduction" %} introduce new dependencies on third-party libraries that are already referenced from the parent POM, without first discussing with the [Architecture Board].
+> TODO: We should have a guideline around use of AndroidX libraries.
+Or if they're treated the same as other external dependencies we should add them to the approved dependencies list.

-{% include requirement/MUSTNOT id="android-dependencies-pom" %} specify or change dependency versions in your client library Gradle or POM file.
-All dependency versioning must be centralized through the common parent build.gradle file.
+{% include requirement/MUSTNOT id="android-dependencies-versions" %} specify or change dependency versions in your client library Gradle file.
+All dependency versioning must be centralized through the common parent `build.gradle` file.

 {% include requirement/MUSTNOT id="android-dependencies-snapshot" %} include dependencies on external libraries that are -SNAPSHOT versions.
 All dependencies must be released versions.

 {% include requirement/SHOULD id="android-dependencies-vendoring" %} consider copying or linking required code into the client library in order to avoid taking a dependency on another package that could conflict with the ecosystem.
 Make sure that you are not violating any licensing agreements and consider the maintenance that will be required of the duplicated code. ["A little copying is better than a little dependency"][1] (YouTube).

-{% include requirement/MUSTNOT id="android-dependencies-concrete" %} depend on concrete logging, dependency injection, or configuration technologies (except as implemented in the `com.azure.core` library).
+{% include requirement/MUSTNOT id="android-dependencies-concrete" %} depend on concrete logging, dependency injection, or configuration technologies (except as implemented in the `com.azure.android.core` library).
 The client library will be used in applications that might be using the logging, DI, and configuration technologies of their choice.

 ## Service-specific common library code